Cost to Stain a Fence

 Durable

-Your fencing will last a lot longer if you routinely stain it, ensuring that the wood stays dry and well-put, this is ideal especially if the wood is high-quality and you want a longer investment out of it.
+Your fencing will last a lot longer if you routinely stain it, ensuring that the wood stays dry and well-put.
+TThis is ideal, especially if the wood is high-quality and you want a longer investment.

 Limit UV Damage

-Staining can help to safeguard fences from direct sunlight because UV damage can trip layers and colouring from wood throughout time.
-If you live in a warmer climate or sunny area, then you'll need to regularly stain your wood every few years to ensure lasting protection.
+Staining can help to safeguard fences from direct sunlight because UV damage can damage the fence's colour over time.
+If you live in a warmer climate or sunny area, then you'll need to stain your wood regularly every few years to ensure lasting protection.

 Kerb Appeal